github-education-resources/graduation/_data/AaqibAhamed/AaqibAhamed.md

 ---
 name: Wiki
-institution: 🚩 The Open University of Sri Lanka
+institution: The Open University of Sri Lanka
 profile_pic: aaqib.jpg
 quote: Love what you Do !
 Do what you Love !
-Do Work Smart!
+Do Work Smart !!
 github_user: AaqibAhamed
 ---